-BEAD program.
-Participants in the Prequalification Phase must further certify that they have the qualifications and resources to obtain the required letter of commitment and letter of credit from an eligible financial institution in an amount no less than 25 percent subaward amount, per NTIA's requirements.
+As part of the Prequalification Phase, OBO will require participants to certify that they are aware of and understand the letter of credit or performance bond obligations and processes for the BEAD Program and to indicate whether they plan to make use of any of the alternative options available under NTIA's waiver.
+Participants in the Prequalification Phase must further certify that they have the qualifications and resources to obtain the required letter of commitment and letter of credit from an eligible financial institution in an amount of no less than 25 percent of the subaward amount, per NTIA's requirements.

-During the Scoring Phase, applicants will be required to present a letter of commitment from a qualified financial institution.
-OBO will define a "qualified financial institution" as one that meets the program rules for the FCC's RDOF program (47 C.F.R. §54.804I(2)).
+During the Scoring Phase, applicants that elect to provide letters of credit will be required to present a letter of commitment from a qualified financial institution.
+OBO will define a "qualified financial institution" as one that meets the program rules for the FCC's RDOF Program (47 C.F.R. §54.804(c)(2)) or a credit union that is (a) is insured by the National Credit Union Administration; (b) has a credit union safety rating issued by Weiss of B- or better.
 This definition presents the applicants with a choice of different types of financial institutions to request a letter of commitment and ultimately fund the required letter of credit.

-This letter of commitment must describe the type of financial institution that is making the commitment using the categories in 47 C.F.R. §54.804I(2).
+This letter of commitment must describe the type of financial institution that is making the commitment (i.e., using the categories in 47 C.F.R. §54.804(c)(2) or a qualifying credit union).
 The letter of commitment must also state that the financial institution stands ready to issue an irrevocable standby letter of credit for the proposed project in the required amount and must specify the expected amount.
 The financial institution must also state that it has reviewed the model letter of credit and is prepared to comply with all terms and conditions for the letter of credit under this program.